 - Healthy Tomorrows: The Healthy Tomorrows Partnership for Children Program (HTPCP) supports community-based partnerships and collaborations aimed at promoting access to health care and preventive health services.
 HTPCP projects must represent a new initiative within the community or an innovative component that builds on existing community resources.
 Projects target disadvantaged children, youth and families (including racial and ethnic minorities) in rural and other underserved populations and address four areas: (1) Access to health care, (2) Community-based health care, (3) Preventive health care, and (4)Service coordination.

 - Grants.gov Website: Comprehensive web site with information about finding and applying for all federal grants.

 - Maternal and Child Health Bureau Funding Opportunities

 Grant Writing Resources

 - The center collects, organizes, and communicates information on U.S. philanthropy; conducts and facilitates research on trends in the field; provides education and training on the grantseeking process; and provides print and electronic publications, five library/learning centers, and a national network of cooperating collections.
-Foundation Center Request For Proposal Bulletin
+Foundation Center Philanthropy News Digest

 - Find sites in Washington State sites affiliated with the Foundation Center that house grant writing and funding resources.
 Includes Kennewick, Redmond, Seattle, Spokane, Tacoma and Wenatchee.